 Time Loss Compensation

 The pay rate for time loss compensation is 60-75% of your regular wages up to a certain amount (based on this chart from L&I).
 The exact percentage depends on how many dependents you have.
 The Washington State Department of Labor and Industries uses the following information and an L&I settlement calculator to determine how much your claim is worth.

-Permanent Partial Disability
+Permanent Partial Disability Settlements

 Your L&I Claim Is Worth More If You Also Have An Employment Law Claim